 What if I have more questions?

-The best way to learn more about the vaccine is to speak to your family doctor’s office.
-You can also schedule a telemedicine consultation online via Solv.
+The best way to learn more about the vaccines and booster dose is to speak to your family doctor’s office.
+You can also schedule a video visit online via Solv.
 Be sure to speak up about your concerns, so your care team can help.

-Solv's COVID-19 vaccine finder can help you find a provider nearby.
+Solv's COVID-19 vaccine directory can help you find a provider nearby.